-MEMPHYS (MEgaton Mass PHYSiscs) [26] is a mega ton class water Čerenkov detector in the straight extrapolation of Super-Kamiokande, located at Fréjus, at a distance of 130 km from CERN.
-It is an alternative design of the UNO [27] and Hyper-Kamiokande [28] detectors and shares the same physics case, both from the non-accelerator domain (nucleon decay, super nova neutrino detection, solar neutrinos, atmospheric neutrinos) and from the accelerator domain which is the subject of this paper.
+MEMPHYS (MEgaton Mass PHYSics) [?] is a mega ton class water Cerenkov detector in the straight extrapolation of Super-Kamiokande, located at Fréjus, at a distance of 130 km from CERN.
+It is an alternative design of the UNO [?] and Hyper-Kamiokande [?] detectors and shares the same physics case, both from the non-accelerator domain (nucleon decay, super nova neutrino detection, solar neutrinos, atmospheric neutrinos) and from the accelerator domain which is the subject of this paper.
 A recent civil engineering pre-study to envisage the possibly of large cavity excavation located under the Fréjus mountain (4800 m.e.w.) near the present Modane underground laboratory has been undertaken.
 The main result of this pre-study is that MEMPHYS may be built with present techniques as a modular detector consisting of several shafts, each with 65 m in diameter, 65 m in height for the total water containment.
-A schematic view of the layout is shown in Fig. 1.
-For the present study we have chosen a fiducial mass of 440 kt which means 3 shafts and an inner detector (ID) of 57 m in diameter and 57 m in height.
-Each ID may be equipped with photo detectors (PMT, HPD, etc.) with a surface coverage of at least 30%.
+A schematic view of the layout is shown in Fig. ??.
+For the present study we have chosen a fiducial mass of 440 kt which means 3 shafts and an inner detector of 57 m in diameter and 57 m in height.
+Each inner detector may be equipped with photo detectors (81000 per shaft) with a 30% geometrical coverage and the same photo-statistics as Super-Kamiokande (with a 40% coverage).
 In principle up to 5 shafts are possible, corresponding to a fiducial mass of 730 kt.
 The Fréjus site offers a natural protection against cosmic rays by a factor 10^6 .
 If not mentioned otherwise, the event selection and particle identification are the Super-Kamiokande algorithms results.